Sakshi220502/Playwright-Medibank/README.md

 Tests can be small, navigating to a few pages.
 Interacting with elements on page, Login (if possible) and validation.
 You can use language as JavaScript or Typescript to create scripts.

+Answers:

->> login data is read from testData.csv under data folder under test
+1. Login data is read from testData.csv under data folder under test
->> POM has been craeted for login page and product list page
+2. POM has been craeted for login page and product list page
->> Report is being generated in html & json format -- mochawesome report. open the .html extension file under mochawesome-report through file explorer / finder or directly in chrome using "file:/// <file path>"
+3. Report is being generated in html & json format -- mochawesome report. open the .html extension file under mochawesome-report through file explorer / finder or directly in chrome using "file:/// <file path>"
->> execution commands to run test on diferrent browser is as below:
+4. Execution commands to run test on diferrent browser is as below:

 ## Execute Tests